-Semester marks obtained for any subject of the National Diploma or the Bachelor of Technology qualifications are only valid for the examination in the semester in which the student is registered.
+Semester marks obtained for any subject are only valid for the examination in the semester in which the student is registered.

 ECE 1.10 EXPERIENTIAL LEARNING

 The National Diploma programme requires the student/candidate to undergo a period of experiential learning as part of the course.
 All prescribed compulsory subjects (instructional offerings) and the prescribed experiential component must be passed in order to obtain sufficient credits to qualify for the qualification.